IsobelleLibert/mooc_rr/module2/slides/ressources.md

 ---
-TITLE:     FIXME Computational Documents
+TITLE:     Computational Documents
-Date:   Tue Feb 19 19:19:03 2019
+Date:   Wed Mar 20 13:19:19 2019
 ---

+This document gathers most references mentioned in the videos.
+This is a rather crude list.

 Table of Contents<span class="tag" data-tag-name="TOC"></span>
 ==============================================================